oracle-livelabs/adb/shared/adb-data-safe/adb-data-safe.md

 6. Refresh Database Actions: Refresh the _browser's_ page and then verify that the `HCM1` schema is listed in the first drop-down list on the **Navigator** pane.

+    >- **Note**: It is important that you refresh the **browser page**, not just click the refresh circular arrow icon in the SQL Worksheet, to see the new schemas like `HCMI` that were just created.

 7. Leave the **SQL | Oracle Database Actions** tab open because you return to it throughout this workshop.
 Return to the **Autonomous Database | Oracle Cloud Infrastructure** tab.

 ## Task 5: Register Your Autonomous Database With Oracle Data Safe